polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/weight.md

 > _Is the weighting function open to change through governance or any sort of a runtime upgrade?_

-Yes, it is part of a runtime itself, hence any runtime upgrade is an upgrade to the weight system as well.
+Yes, it is part of the runtime itself, hence any runtime upgrade is an upgrade to the weight system as well.
 An upgrade can update weight functions if needed.

 ## Next Steps